 7 oz salt (for a weight)

 (1 tablespoon salt for adjusting saltiness)→ I didn’t use this salt because I didn’t want salty miso but little bit sweet one.

-Also my miso paste use mix koji (half rice koji and half barley koji).
+Also my miso use mix koji (half rice koji and half barley koji).
 You can use your favorite kind of koji.

 1. Wash soybeans so well, and souse them in water for 24 hours.